 Different fractional CMOs specialize in different areas, such as aligning pricing with target markets and sales goals, identifying target markets, and transitioning organizations to digital marketing.
 While fractional CMOs — like any high-level employee — will spend their first 30 or 60 days learning about how your organization operates, it's important to have your own understanding of how your company operates.
 Look for:

 Having clear insight into problems in your marketing department will help you find the right candidates for the position.
 This prep work also organizes your department so your new CMO can more easily develop an understanding of your company.
-To get started with your marketing gap analysis download our easy marketing audit template here.

 A fractional CMO can help guide your company.
 Ultimately, though, your core executive team needs to decide what's missing and where your company should be going.